 Transcript Requirement Policy

 Applicants and students are required to submit official transcripts from all previous colleges and universities attended in accordance with accreditation standards of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Any separation from the university that led a student to take coursework at another institution must be documented on an official transcript where coursework was taken.
 Students who take coursework concurrently at another institution must also provide official transcripts as courses are being completed.
 Students bear the responsibility for providing these transcripts.

-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) calls for all institutions to assume responsibility for the academic quality of any coursework considered or transferred as part of the admissions process, especially as it pertains to credit for transfer coursework, experiential learning, and advanced placement, among other function.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) calls for all institutions to assume responsibility for the academic quality of any coursework considered or transferred as part of the admissions process, especially as it pertains to credit for transfer coursework, experiential learning, and advanced placement, among other functions.
 This is done by evaluating all transcripts from institutions previously attended and maintaining a complete academic record.
 See SACSCOC Principle of Accreditation 3.4.4 for additional information.
 Official transcripts from previous institutions are also required to comply with Texas legislation including the Six-Drop Limit (Under Section 51.907 of the Texas Education Code) and Excess Hours limits (under Texas Education Code §54.068 and §61.0595, as well as Texas Administrative Code Chapter 13, Subchapter F, §13.102 through §13.108).
 Also see the Excess Hours Policy for more information.

 DEFINITION OF TERMS